MichaelKwan34/WebChat/README.md

 WebChat is a real-time messaging application that allows users to register, log in securely, and communicate instantly through WebSockets.
 Messages are persisted in MongoDB, and authentication is handled using JSON Web Tokens (JWT).

-This project demonstrates full-stack development, authentication systems, real-time communication, and production deployment.
+This project demonstrates full-stack development, secure authentication, real-time communication, and production deployment with a persistent database.

 ---

 ## 🚀 Features

-- 🔐 User Registration & Login
+- 🛡 Stateless JWT Authentication
-- 🛡 JWT Authentication
+- 🔒 Protected Backend API Endpoints
-- 💬 Real-Time Messaging with Socket.io
+- 💬 Real-Time Messaging via WebSockets (Socket.io)
 - 🗂 Persistent Chat History (MongoDB)
-- 👥 Multiple Users Connected Simultaneously
+- 👥 Multi-User Concurrent Support
-- 🔒 JWT-based authentication for backend routes and real-time messaging
+- 🔐 Secure User Registration & Login
-- 🌍 Deployed on Render
+- 🌍 Production Deployment on Render

 ---